syncfusion-content/javascript-docs/js/Diagram/Connector.md

 **Corner Radius** support enables you to create connectors with rounded corners.
 The following code example illustrates how to set corner radius for connectors.

 {% highlight js %}
-//For node creation refer the link Node Creation
+//For node creation refer the link [Node creation](/js/Diagram/Node#create-node)
-//For Creating connection refer the link Connecting nodes
+//For Creating connection refer the link [Connecting nodes](/js/Diagram/Connector#create-connector)
 //Adding corner radius for connector var connector = {
    cornerRadius: 20